mozilla-services/lua_sandbox/docs/circular_buffer.md

 - nanosecond (unsigned) The number of nanosecond since the UNIX epoch.
 The value is used to determine which row is being operated on.
 - column (unsigned) The column within the specified row to perform a set operation on.
 - value (double) The value to be overwritten at the specified row/column.
+  For aggregation methods "min" and "max" the value is only overwritten if it is smaller/larger than the current value.

 *Return*

-The value passed in or nil if the time was outside the range of the buffer.
+The resulting value of the row/column or nil if the time was outside the range of the buffer.

 ____
 double **get** (nanoseconds, column)